 Services and features

-Cala Llamp is a rocky cove located in the west of Mallorca, in the municipality of Andratx.
+Cala Llamp is a rocky cove located in the southwest of Mallorca, in the municipality of Andratx.
 The bathing area is about 120 m long and up to 25 m wide.
 It does not have any sand surface, there is a part of an artificial concrete esplanade and an area of flat rocks where you can lie down to sunbathe.

 The bathing area is semi-urbanized, and practically half corresponds to the Gran Folies Beach Club.
 Most of the nearby buildings are single-family homes that are quite hidden from the cove, so the environment retains a lot of its rugged beauty.

 There are several stairs to access the bathing area and there is no access for people with mobility problems.
 It is also not suitable to go with children because almost immediately you lose your footing in the water.

 It is a popular destination for anchoring boats, although with caution, due to the possible presence of rocks near the surface.

 Getting to Cala Llamp is very simple since the path is quite well signposted

 From Palma we will take the Ma-1 motorway towards Andratx.
 After about 20 km we will take the detour towards Port d’Andratx / Sant Elm.
 When we get to Puerto de Andratx we will just follow the signs to Cala Llamp.
 We will arrive at a roundabout where one of the entrances of the Club Folies is located, where there is also the indication of the way to the cove.
 In this area we can already find a place to park.